 Focus tightly

 A strong emphasis on consistency and the visibility of the key skills is embedded in the school culture.
 Each term, a Skill of the Term is introduced through a dedicated whole-school assembly.
 Staff make effective use of the Skills Builder Hub resources.
-These materials provide structured, age-appropriate activities and guidance, helping teachers to confidently embed skills across the curriculum.
-A CPD drop-in session was organised to familiarise staff with the Hub and share practical ways to incorporate the resources into planning and teaching.
+These materials provide structured, age- appropriate activities and guidance, helping teachers to confidently embed skills across the curriculum.
 Biannual CPD sessions ensure that staff are informed and up-to-date.
-Beyond the classroom, challenge events that centre around the current skill and are designed to be inclusive and engaging.
+Beyond the classroom, challenge events that centre around the current skill are designed to be inclusive and engaging.
 Families participate in fun challenges that promote the use and understanding of the key skills.
 Displays across the school further promote the current key skills with discussion points to initiate conversations among pupils and staff.
 Talk Cards are placed on lunch tables encourage informal dialogue about skills, helping pupils make connections between classroom learning and everyday interactions.

 Keep practising